-Our outpatient clinic offers weekly Cognitive Behavioral Therapy (CBT) in either group or individual format.
-However, many clients prefer a more intensive, daily treatment program -Accelerated Cognitive Behavioral Therapy.
+Our outpatient clinic offers weekly Cognitive Behavioral Therapy (CBT), mostly in an individual format.
+However, many clients prefer a more intensive, daily treatment program - Accelerated Cognitive Behavioral Therapy.

 There are several reasons to consider such an intensive treatment program:

 - Some research suggests that intensive (daily) treatment may be more effective, especially in the earlier stages of treatment.

 - People who have not benefited fully from less intensive interventions may respond well to more intensive, daily treatment.

 - Some clients will find it more convenient to come for treatment for a briefer period of time, rather than stretch out their treatment.
 This may be especially true for clients who have difficulty adjusting their work schedules, or who come in from out of town.

 Our OCD Accelerated Cognitive Behavioral Therapy Program is an intensive treatment program that includes a strategy called exposure and response prevention.
 Clients work with a therapist individually to develop a step-by-step plan to confront feared situations while refraining from unhelpful responses such as avoidance, compulsive behavior, or rituals that give a false sense of safety.
 Over time, clients learn that they can handle these situations, and they find that their fear is reduced considerably.
 There is a wealth of scientific evidence showing that the majority of clients respond very well to this form of therapy.
 The staff at the Anxiety Disorders Center are expert clinicians and scientists who specialize in the application and study of CBT for obsessive compulsive disorder in in adults, children, and adolescents.
 Our OCD Accelerated Program consists of 15 sessions delivered five days per week for three weeks.
 Each session lasts 1.5-2 hours.